-TALK TO AN ATTORNEY WHO UNDERSTANDS SEXUAL ABUSE BY A PSYCHOLOGIST OR THERAPIST
+TALK TO AN ATTORNEY WHO UNDERSTANDS SEXUAL MISCONDUCT BY A PSYCHOLOGIST OR THERAPIST

 Sexual relationships between practitioner and patient can do great damage and exploit the significant power differential that exists between the two parties.
 This type of sex can meet multiple definitions of abuse — it is fundamentally an abuse of power, an abuse of trust.